Anudha/MLWorkshop/Flier.md

 This workshop will cover math and coding topics in Machine Learning with some exposure to Deep Learning.
 Attendees will complete a short project over the 6 meetings.
 Working in small groups will be encouraged.
 Three instructors will be available to answer questions.
+There will be a research component: discussion of 2 research papers in deep learning.

 **Pre-requisites:**
 Interest and curiousity about Machine Learning and Deep Learning